alexanderzatko/wp_nabezky_connector/README.md

 1. Upload the plugin files to `/wp-content/plugins/wp-nabezky-connector/` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to Settings > Nábežky Connector to configure the plugin
+3. Go to Settings > Na bežky!
+Connector to configure the plugin

 ## Configuration

-1. Navigate to **Settings > Nábežky Connector** in your WordPress admin
+1. Navigate to **Settings > Na bežky!
+Connector** in your WordPress admin
 2. Enter your API key and API URL
 3. Enable the plugin
 4. Test the connection to verify your settings